iorubs/circleci_artifact_downloader/README.md

 2 - For the last successful build, supply 'latest' for $BUILD, other wise supply a build number.

 #### RunDeck:
-You must create the following variables before executing the job: ORGANIZATION, REPO, BRANCH and CIRCLE_API_TOKEN.
+You must create the following variables before executing the job: ORGANIZATION, REPO, BRANCH, CIRCLE_API_TOKEN and BUILD.
 Then add a new step to your execution job, select inline script and copy paste the contents of rundeck_download.py.

 ### TODO list:
 1 - Change param parser for something like argparse.